Kenzoh33/Kenzoh33/README.md

 - 👋 Hi, I’m @Kenzoh33
 - I’m interested in creating projects and working on creative development
-- I’m currently learning c++ and trying to enter and finesse the DSA of it
+- I’m currently learning programming and trying to enter and finesse the DSA of it
 - I’m looking to meet creators and discuss ideas based on the projects
 - Reach me at rochakghimire2@gmail.com